tslocke/hobocentral/docs/dryml-guide.markdown

-# The DRYML Guide
+&# The DRYML Guide
 {.document-title}

 Welcome to the DRYML Guide.
 If you want to learn all the ins and outs of DRYML and become a master of quick and elegant view templates, you're in the right place.
-If you're very new to Hobo and DRYML you might not be in the right place, as this guide is more of a reference, designed to fill in the gaps for people who have already got the hang of the basics.
-Something like the Agility tutorial would be a good place to start.
+If you're very new to Hobo and DRYML you might not be better off with something like the Agility tutorial.
+This guide is somewhere between a tutorial and a reference, designed to fill in the gaps for people who have already got the hang of the basics.
 Right, lets get started!

 # What is DRYML?